2014–15 Portland Trail Blazers season

 The 2014–15 Portland Trail Blazers season was the 45th season of the franchise in the National Basketball Association (NBA).

 The Trail Blazers finished the regular-season record at 51–31, and captured the franchise's first Northwest division title.
-Unfortunately, the Trail Blazers were eliminated by the Memphis Grizzlies in the First Round in five games.
+The Trail Blazers were eliminated by the Memphis Grizzlies in the first round in five games.
 Midway through the season Wesley Matthews suffered a season-ending Achilles tear.
 Following the season, LaMarcus Aldridge signed as a free agent with the San Antonio Spurs.

 Preseason

 Draft picks

 The Trail Blazers did not have any picks in the 2014 NBA draft.